-The Company is intensively pursuing aluminum structure parts in HPDC for body-in-white applications.
+The Company is intensively pursuing aluminum structure parts in high pressure die casting ("HPDC") for body-in-white applications.
 The potential exists to develop single piece structural components as opposed to the conventional multi piece steel assemblies used in the market today.